top of page

 • What do I wear to a massage appointment?

 • Wear whatever you want!
 After I ask you some questions about what you would like to address in the session, I'll leave the room and you'll undress to your comfort level.
 Some go completely nude and some leave underwear on.
+Just go with what you're most comfortable with.

 • What do I wear to an acupuncture appointment?